huykuka/ion-reader-assignment/README.md

 2. Start the development environment:

-   In the root directory of the project, run the following command:
+   In the root directory of the project, run the following command using BASH

    ```bash
    sh .bin/dev-setup.sh